smartnsoft/backgrounddetector-android/README.md

 ## License

-droid4me.ext is available under the MIT license.
+backgrounddetector is available under the MIT license.
 See the LICENSE file for more info.